 Congregations may pay their Mission and Service Giving through Direct Debit (Electronic Funds Transfer) at no cost to the congregation.
-The congregation's nominated bank or UCA Funds account is automatically debited on the tenth of each month for the authorised amount.
+The congregation's nominated bank or U Ethical account is automatically debited on the tenth of each month for the authorised amount.

 If you wish to change your EFT for Mission & Service contribution, please inform Accounting Services before 8th of the month.

-To remit your congregation giving by EFT please forward a written request to Accounting Services or telephone Accounting Services on 9251 5229 or 9251 5227.
+To remit your congregation giving by EFT please forward a written request to Accounting Services or telephone Accounting Services on 9116 1929.
 The following forms are available on the website:

-https://www.victas.uca.org.au/UCA%20Resources/AccountingServices/Pages/Forms-and-Manuals-for-Treasurers.aspx
+https://victas.uca.org.au/resources/accounting-services/treasurers%e2%80%8b-forms-manuals/

-- "Direct Debit Request via WBC" complete this form for direct debit from your nominated bank account - "Direct Debit Request Service Agreement WBC" This is the service agreement between yourselves and the Synod for the Direct Debit service. - "Form to Remit Mission & Service Giving from UCA Funds Account (Direct Debit)" complete this form for direct debit from your UCA Funds account - "Mission Service Direct Debit changes amount Form to amend direct debit for Mission and Service Giving amounts or Change of Bank details" - complete this form to notify the Synod of any change to your monthly direct debit amount or changes in bank account details.
+- "Direct Debit Request via WBC" complete this form for direct debit from your nominated bank account or U ethical account. - "Form to Remit Mission & Service Giving from U Ethical Account (Direct Debit)" complete this form for direct debit from your U Ethical account - "Mission Service Direct Debit changes amount Form to amend direct debit for Mission and Service Giving amounts or Change of Bank details" complete this form to notify the Synod of any change to your monthly direct debit amount or changes in bank account details.